chistorrita/im-chistorrita/fn/do NOT readme.txt

     INFO AND LINKS
 #-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-

-If you wanna dig around, the game is fully open source on Github https://github.com/ninjamuffin99/Funkin
+If you wanna dig around, the original game is fully open source on Github https://github.com/ninjamuffin99/Funkin

+For now... no source code for the Miku mod LOL just learn how to code you dummy

 It's made in Haxe / HaxeFlixel

-MUSIC IS ON SPOTIFY AND BANDCAMP AND EVERYWHERE ELSE PROB TOO https://kawaisprite.bandcamp.com/album/friday-night-funkin-ost-vol-1
+THE ORIGINAL GAME'S MUSIC IS ON SPOTIFY AND BANDCAMP AND EVERYWHERE ELSE PROB TOO https://kawaisprite.bandcamp.com/album/friday-night-funkin-ost-vol-1